 What will you learn

-are working in a people practice support role and wish to develop their knowledge and deliver immediate and short-term value for their organisation
+are working in a senior people practice role and wish to extend and deepen their skills and understanding to shape strategy, policy and people

 On completion of this module, learners will be able to: